Apprpt-Central/dns-lookup/README.md

 # Aditional procs

 DNS_build_records.sql is included, this will populate the records table if you don't want to run in real time.
-This should be run via cron every 60 seconds at a mininum.

-It's very important the database is clean for this to work.

 ## installing this
 ```